fastapi/fastapi/docs/tutorial/path-params.md

 because the path parameter `item_id` had a value of `"foo"`, which is not an `int`.

-The same error would appear if you provided a `foat` instead of an int, as in: <a href="http://127.0.0.1:8000/items/4.2" target="_blank">http://127.0.0.1:8000/items/4.2</a>
+The same error would appear if you provided a `float` instead of an int, as in: <a href="http://127.0.0.1:8000/items/4.2" target="_blank">http://127.0.0.1:8000/items/4.2</a>

 !!! check
     So, with the same Python type declaration, **FastAPI** gives you data validation.

-    Notice that the error also clearly states exactly the point where the validaton didn't pass.
+    Notice that the error also clearly states exactly the point where the validation didn't pass.

     This is incredibly helpful while developing and debugging code that interacts with your API.